zoltanradics/google-tag-manager-loader/README.md

-# gtm-loader
+## Google Tag Manager loader

-Async loader to control when and how you want to load Google Tag Manager SDK.
+Promise based tool to inject Google Tag Manager Javascript file.
+Use this tool if you want to be sure when Google Tag Manager is loaded and ready to use.